abpuccini/employee-database-research/README.md

 **Bonus-II:** Average salary by title

-- [In postgres](EmployeeSQL/bonus_q2.sql) : Calculation of average salary by title stored in view
+- In postgres: Calculation of average salary by title stored in view.
+[Query](EmployeeSQL/bonus_q2.sql)

 ```javascript
 CREATE VIEW "avg_salary_title" AS